A small detail that can dramatically change the character of stone

 Grout truly brings your stonework together.
 With traditional grouting methods, it is the grout that fills the voids between stones.
 Grout also plays an important part in the overall visual appearance of your finished stonework.

 Selecting the type, size and color of the stone is only part of the customization process.
-You can select from several different grouting styles to further create the perfect look for your home.
+You can select from several different grouting styles and colors of grout to further create the perfect look for your home.

 The most common grout technique is a standard or raked joint.
 This is what you typically see with brickwork, for example.
 The grout is evenly applied around the edge of each stone or brick.
 When finished, the grout appears as a recessed even layer, filling the gaps between stones and bricks.
 This is a classic, traditional technique that provides timeless beauty.

 For a more old-world look, choose overgrouting.
 This technique uses a much heavier grout seam.
 Depending on the look you want, the grout can be even with or even extend beyond the face of the stone, rather than being recessed like the standard grout technique.
 Grout may even partially cover the face of the stone.
 The overgrout technique is especially popular with larger, irregularly shaped stones.